2023 Knox County 4-H Volunteer Kickoff

 - You can access the application process from here or you can stop by the OSU Extension Office located at 160 Columbus Road to pick up a hard copy.

 - Complete and submit a completed application (this includes full contact information for your references) and a Standards of Behavior form.

-- After receiving and reviewing an appropriate number of responses by references and the application, an interview with the applicant will be scheduled with Andrea and Jana.
+- After receiving and reviewing an appropriate number of responses by references and the application, an interview with the applicant will be scheduled with Andrea and Lindsey.

 - After a successful first interview, the applicant will acquire and self-pay for a Webcheck report through Ohio BCI.